harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-autoproxy-aws-lb.md

 18. Enable **Allocate Static IP** if you need to assign an elastic IP address to make the instance publicly accessible.
+Update the DNS route to point to the public IP.
+You don't need to enable this field it is pointing to a private IP provided the DNS resolves.
+For example, when the DNS resolution is done within the VPC.
 19. Click **Save Load Balancer**.